-- Family Law lawyers can negotiate and work out the details negotiation and drafting of parenting agreement.
+- Family Law lawyers can negotiate and work out the details of negotiation and drafting of the parenting agreements.

 - Mediation is when parties use a licensed mediator who acts as a facilitator and does not make any decisions for the parties, they merely guide the discussions to a mutually agreeable conclusion.

 - Arbitration is when the parties meet with a neutral third party who will listen to both sides and then make a decision.
 The arbitration agreement will be filed with the court and will be binding on the parents.
 Having said this, arbitration can be binding or non-binding.